tip-org/tools-paper/paper.md

 `hbmc`

-# Case study: Rudimentophocles

-(where should this go?)
+# Rudimentophocles, a simple inductive prover

-Rudimentophocles^[Named after the lesser-known Ancient Greek philosopher.] is a basic inductive theorem prover with lemma discovery written in shell script.
-It uses CVC4 to do the induction, QuickSpec to do the lemma discovery and TIP to connect the two.
-It is not intended as a real theorem prover, but rather a demonstration of what TIP can do.
+Rudimentophocles^[Named after the lesser-known Ancient Greek philosopher.] is a rudimentary inductive theorem prover, using the E theorem prover for first-order reasoning and QuickSpec for lemma discovery.

-...
-Rudimentophocles, a simple inductive theorem prover and rudimentary clone of HipSpec.
+It is roughly equivalent in functionality to HipSpec.
 The difference is that, while HipSpec is 6000 lines of Haskell code, Rudimentophocles is a 100-line shell script built on top of TIP.

+The source code of Rudimentophocles is found in appendix A, and an example run in appendix B. It works as follows:

+* Run QuickSpec to find conjectures about the input theory.
+* Pick a conjecture, and a variable in that conjecture.
+    - Generate proof obligations for proving the conjecture by induction on that variable.
+    - Translate each proof obligation to TPTP and send it to E (with a timeout).
+    - If all proof obligations are discharged, add the conjecture as an axiom to the theory.
+* Repeat this process until no more conjectures can be proved, and print out the final theory.

-Rudimentophocles is not intended as a serious inductive theorem prover, but it demonstrates ...
+Each of the steps---discovering conjectures, generating proof obligations, and translating them to TPTP---is performed by calling TIP.
+Rudimentophocles is not intended as a serious inductive theorem prover, but it demonstrates how easy it is to experiment with new inductive tools with the help of TIP.

 # Future work